Some people believe that a tree surgeon and an arborist are the same people because their work scopes are similar.

 *Important note: These are also applicable for tree surgeons, except for applying chemical solutions.*

-With the duties and certifications lined up, you can easily spot the difference between the two profession – tree surgeon vs arborist.
+With the duties and certifications lined up, you can easily spot the difference between the two professions – arborist and tree surgeon.

 Hopefully, you can now find the right specialist for your tree-related problems.
-But if not, don’t worry because HIREtrades can connect you to all the reliable tree surgeon or arborist in your area.
+If you’re in need of a tree surgeon or a certified arborist, HIREtrades can help you find a reputable professional in your area.

 HIREtrades is a one-stop online marketplace for connecting consumers and businesses, covering 200+ trades and serving all states across Australia.
 Visit our dedicated Arborist page or Get A Quote by filling out our quick and easy form.